 Do you have questions about the ICHRA class rules?
 The Individual Coverage Health Reimbursement Arrangement offers 11 classes, which separate employees into groups by legitimate job-based criteria like hours worked or location.
 Classes can be awarded different levels of benefits.
 This is a hallmark characteristic that gives business owners a lot of flexibility with the design.
 Let’s look at the ICHRA class rules, which ensure that benefits are offered fairly to all employees.

-How ICHRA classes work
+How do ICHRA classes work?

-The nice thing about ICHRA is that you can combine it with a traditional group health plan.
+The nice thing about an ICHRA plan is that you can combine it with a traditional group health plan.
 Employers may offer one class of employees a group health plan and another class of employees an ICHRA.

 What are the ICHRA classes?